-- Study the shift in equilibrium between [Co(H2O)6] 2+ and chloride ions by changing the concentration of either of the ions.
+2. Study the shift in equilibrium between [Co(H2O)6] 2+ and chloride ions by changing the concentration of either of the ions.

 E. Quantitative Estimation

-- Determination of strength of a given solution of Sodium Hydroxide by titrating it against standard solution of Oxalic acid.
+iii.
+Determination of strength of a given solution of Sodium hydroxide by titrating it against standard solution of Oxalic acid.

-- Preparation of standard solution of Sodium Carbonate.
+iv.
+Preparation of standard solution of Sodium carbonate.

-- Determination of strength of a given solution of Hydrochloric acid by titrating it against standard
+v.
+Determination of strength of a given solution of hydrochloric acid by titrating it against standard Sodium Carbonatesolution.

 F. Qualitative Analysis

-- Detection of ‐ Nitrogen, Sulphur, Chlorine in organic compounds.
+2) Detection of ‐ Nitrogen, Sulphur, Chlorine in organic compounds.

-Learn Maths & Science in interactive & fun loving way with BYJU’S App/Tablet.
+We hope students must have found this information on CBSE Syllabus useful for their studying Chemistry.
+Learn Maths & Science in interactive and fun loving ways with BYJU’S App/Tablet.